Machines and Tools - Wood processing techniques

 photo source: sistemiklein.com

 In factories where solid wood panels or laminated beams are made, joining pieces of wood to make long elements is part of the production process.
-That's why there are special, sometimes automated, lines that do this.
-The stages of such a process are as follows:
+That is why there are special, sometimes automated, lines that do this.
+The steps in such a process are as follows:

 • choice and preparation of material